 International : £9,000 per annum

-The programme has been developed in accordance with the QAA Subject Benchmark Statements for Events, Hospitality, Leisure, Sport and Tourism and for Management degrees with the curriculum aligned to the benchmarks for knowledge and understanding within the framework covering Organisations, the External Environment and Management.
-The programme has been specifically designed to develop a range of cognitive and intellectual skills together with techniques specific to tourism and hospitality management.
+London School of Management Education offers the accelerated programme of the BSc (Hons) International Tourism and Hospitality Management has been developed in accordance with the QAA Subject Benchmark Statements for Events, Hospitality, Leisure, Sport and Tourism and for Management degrees with the curriculum aligned to the benchmarks for knowledge and understanding within the framework covering Organisations, the External Environment and Management.
+This BSc (Hons) International Tourism and Hospitality Management (Accelerated Degree) programme has been specifically designed to develop a range of cognitive and intellectual skills together with techniques specific to tourism and hospitality management.

 Entry via the foundation year is considered for individuals with many years of work experience and relevant skills, do not meet the entry requirement for the full degree, are enthusiastic about further studies and are able to pass our initial assessment test.

-International students should pass the IELTS for UKVI Test Score of 5.5 (Listening: 5.5; Speaking: 5.5 Reading: 5.5; Writing: 5.5) to be eligible for the BSc (Hons) International Tourism and Hospitality Management (Accelerated).
+International students should pass the IELTS for UKVI Test Score of 5.5 (Listening: 5.5; Speaking: 5.5 Reading: 5.5; Writing: 5.5) to be eligible for the BSc (Hons) International Tourism and Hospitality Management (Accelerated) degree programme.

-As the IELTS tests are not conducted by LSME, prospective international students must contact their respective local centres to arrange a suitable date and time for the test and ensure the results are available before they apply to LSME.
+As the IELTS tests are not conducted by LSME (London School of Management Education), prospective international students must contact their respective local centres to arrange a suitable date and time for the test and ensure the results are available before they apply to LSME.

 Diploma in Higher Education: 120 credits at Level 5